mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 {:id="TextBox.Hint" .text} *Hint*
 : `TextBox` hint for the user.

+{:id="TextBox.HintColor" .color} *HintColor*
+: Specifies the color of the hint of the TextBox.

 {:id="TextBox.MultiLine" .boolean} *MultiLine*
 : If true, then this `TextBox` accepts multiple lines of input, which are entered using the return key.
 For single line text boxes there is a Done key instead of a return key, and